 2. The Old City Of Dubrovnik

+The Old Town of Dubrovnik is undoubtedly one of the absolute top sites in Croatia to visit.
+The Old Town of Dubrovnik is undoubtedly one of the absolute top sites in Croatia to visit.
 It is among the best-preserved medieval cities globally, and the old town showcases the beauty of Croatian culture where the city walls can be enjoyed all year round.
-The Old Town of Dubrovnik is without any doubt one of the absolute top sites in Croatia to visit.
 Moreover, it’s arguably also one of the world’s most beautiful UNESCO World Heritage cities, topping any list of cities in Croatia to visit.

 Why Visit Dubrovnik?

-There are so many things to do in Dubrovnik, such as visiting its vast number of Gothic and Renaissance structures such as the Sponza Plaza and the Rector’s Palace are worth the visit, as well as its impressive 2 kilometers of city walls along the coast.
+There are so many things to do in Dubrovnik, such as visiting its vast number of Gothic and Renaissance structures.
+The Sponza Plaza and the Rector’s Palace are worth the visit, as well as its impressive 2 kilometers of city walls along the coast.

 3. Plitvice Lakes National Park

-One of the two natural UNESCO World Heritage Sites in Croatia is Plitvice Lakes.
-The lakes, waterfalls, and formations in this national park were formed over thousands of years on its vast limestone and chalkland.
+One of Croatia’s two natural UNESCO World Heritage Sites is Plitvice Lakes.
 Enrolled as a UNESCO Heritage Site in 1979, Plitvice Lakes National Park is a beautiful area of lakes and waterfalls that boast spectacular flora and fauna.
+Over thousands of years, the lakes, waterfalls, and formations in this national park were formed on its vast limestone and chalkland.